TLanetteRose/TsMemoryGame/README.md

 One new skill I tried was adding elements and classes to the DOM using JS.
 However, I had difficulty getting my front and back images to work.
 So, I will keep working on that  project to share later.
 In this project, I used the unordered list in my HTML to set up my cards.
 My goal is to continue improving my JS skills so that I can program the game without tutorials.

 ## Credits
-* Thank you again to [Sandra Israel-Ovirih](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript).
+* Thank you again to [Sandra Israel-Ovirih](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) and her great tutorial.